joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6153893/2025/02/23/juraj-slafkovsky-nhl-identity-canadiens/

 **Manchester United, an unlikely comeback and a search for existence**\
-`A half-time altercation feels emblematic of United’s position in the Premier League food chain right now: vulnerable and there to be mocked.`\
+`A half-time altercation feels emblematic of United’s position in the Premier League food chain: vulnerable and there to be mocked`\
 https://nytimes.com/athletic/6153544/2025/02/23/man-united-amorim-everton/

 **'Just keep grinding': Suns' big three help snap 4-game skid with win over Bulls**\